TIBCOSoftware/tp-helm-charts/docs/workshop/aks/data-plane/README.md

 export TP_TIBCO_HELM_CHART_REPO=https://tibcosoftware.github.io/tp-helm-charts # location of charts repo url
 ## If you want to use same domain for services and user apps
 export TP_DOMAIN="dp1.azure.example.com" # domain to be used
-## If you want to use different domain for services and user apps [OPTIONAL]
+## If you want to use different domain for services and user apps, please use a pattern as below [OPTIONAL]
-export TP_DOMAIN="services.dp1.azure.example.com" # domain to be used for services and capabilities export TP_APPS_DOMAIN="apps.dp1.azure.example.com" # optional - apps dns domain if you want to use different IC for services and apps export TP_SANDBOX="dp1" # hostname of TP_DOMAIN export TP_TOP_LEVEL_DOMAIN="azure.example.com" # top level domain of TP_DOMAIN export TP_MAIN_INGRESS_CLASS_NAME="azure-application-gateway" # name of azure application gateway ingress controller
+# export TP_DOMAIN="services.dp1.azure.example.com" # domain to be used for services and capabilities
+# export TP_APPS_DOMAIN="apps.dp1.azure.example.com" # optional - apps dns domain if you want to use different IC for services and apps
+export TP_SANDBOX="dp1" # hostname of TP_DOMAIN
+export TP_TOP_LEVEL_DOMAIN="azure.example.com" # top level domain of TP_DOMAIN
+export TP_MAIN_INGRESS_CLASS_NAME="azure-application-gateway" # name of azure application gateway ingress controller